Home Compare EMSN.SW vs SHW

 EMS-CHEMIE HOLDING vs The Sherwin-Williams Company: Which Stock Looks Stronger in 2026?

-The Sherwin-Williams Company holds the cleaner structural position, with the lead spread across growth and stability.
+The Sherwin-Williams Company holds the cleaner structural position, with growth as the main driver and valuation adding further support.
 EMS-CHEMIE still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
-The market setup is currently leaning toward EMS-CHEMIE, which does not confirm the structural lead.
+In the market, EMS-CHEMIE carries the stronger setup — intact trend against The Sherwin-Williams Company's broken trend.
 That leaves a split case: the structural lead stays with The Sherwin-Williams Company, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (EMSN.SW: STOXX 600, SHW: Russell 1000).
+Peer scores are normalised within each company's primary universe (EMSN.SW: STOXX 600, SHW: S&P 500).

-The lead is spread across growth and stability, rather than sitting in one isolated gap.
-The overall score gap is 14 points in favour of The Sherwin-Williams Company.
+The lead is spread across growth and valuation, rather than sitting in one isolated gap.
+The overall score gap is 16 points in favour of The Sherwin-Williams Company.

 INDUSTRY COMPARISON